 About Garrett Raburn

-I grew up a baseball-loving east Texan before moving to the Fort Worth area during high school.
-I then attended four different colleges (ouch) before finishing at...
+I grew up in east Texas before moving to the Fort Worth area for high school.
+I attended four different colleges (ouch) before finishing at the best of all, Texas...
 Read more

 Good morning, everyone.
 I'm so glad you're here.
 We'd love to welcome you back again.
 It's so fun to see everybody engaging together.
 All of the research in church world says everybody's least favorite part of church is the meet and greet.
 Well, it's our favorite at Watermark.
 I think most places may have trouble getting people to actually talk to each other.
 Here we have trouble getting you to stop, which is a great thing to have happen.